Codeception/codeception.github.com/_posts/2013-07-31-nothing-is-untestable-aspect-mock.markdown

 ?>
 {% endhighlight %}

-And with AspectMock we really do and this test passes.
+And with AspectMock we really do it - the test is passing.
 Then should we still consider a singleton to be a bad practice?

 ## Beyond Good and Evil